akvo/akvo-flow-docs/docs/flowapp2.2.0/06-Collecting data.rst

    :align: center

    *Form status icons in the History tab.*

-If you want more in-depth information, you can long-click any submitted form to check its *Transmission Status*.
-This will display the status of any file transmission within the form.

 *Note: It is always better to submit data from the device right away over the network.
 If users store data on their devices while waiting for an opportunity to import it later, there is always the danger of permanent data loss if the device is damaged or lost.*